zinx28/Eon/README.md

-# Launcher-api - donit
+# Eon Launcher Api

-Service that helps the launcher run
+The Eon Launcher Api was used for the updater and the launcher!